PatternsTechGit/PT_AngularForms/README.md

 ## **About this exercise**
-Previously we worked on two codebase, **Backend Codebase** and **Frontend Codebase**.
-On backend side we performed data seeding for our API so that we can show that data in our frontend application from the database:
+Previously we had an **API** and **frontend angular application**.
+We performed data seeding for our API so that we can show that data in our frontend application from the database:

 **Backend Codebase**\
-Previously we did
+Previously we had an API in which we did

-* EF Code first approach to generate Database of a fictitious bank application called **BBBank**.
+* EF Code first approach to generate database of a fictitious bank application called **BBBank**.
 * Applied data seeding to the database.

 For more details see [data seeding](https://github.com/PatternsTechGit/PT_AzureSql_EFDataSeeding) lab.

 **Frontend Codebase**\
-Previously we did
+Previously we had frontend angular application in which we have

+* FontAwesome library for icons.
+* Bootstrap library for styling.
 * Created client side models to receive data
 * Created transaction service to call the API
 * Fixed the CORS error on the server side